umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 ## Azure Requirements

-* You will need to setup 2 x Azure Web Apps - one for the backoffice (Administrative) environment and another for your scalable public-facing environment (Public)
+* You will need to setup 2 x App service plans with 1 x web app in each - one for the backoffice (Administrative) environment and another for your scalable public-facing environment (Public)
+* This'll allow for for proper scaling of the (Administrative) and the (Public) web apps.
+* The app service plan with the (Administrative) web app should never be scaled out but only up, as the web app needs to stay as a single instance.
+* The app service plan with the (Public) web app can be scaled both out and up and having several instanced of it is the exact conctept of load balancing.
 * You will need 1 x SQL server that is shared with these 2 web apps

 ## Lucene/Examine configuration